razterizer/Christmas_Demo/README.md

 * https://github.com/razterizer/8Beat
 * https://github.com/razterizer/AudioLibSwitcher_OpenAL ; Will be changed to something like AudioLibSwitcher_libsoundio in the future.
 * https://github.com/razterizer/TrainOfThought
+* https://github.com/razterizer/3rdparty_OpenAL ; Only needed for building on Windows.

 Make sure the folder structure looks like this:
 ```